prody/ProDy/doc/examples/dynamics/pca/pca_xray_analysis.rst

 Mode 2 from ANM 1p38  collectivity = 0.55
 Mode 3 from ANM 1p38  collectivity = 0.68

-This show that top PCA modes and slow ANM modes are highly collective.
+This shows that top PCA modes and slow ANM modes are highly collective.

 PCA - ANM overlap
 -------------------------------------------------------------------------------